Mountain Goat Kid COunt

 Mountain Goat Kid Count – 7 day Conservation Trip

-Mountain Goat Kid Count from July 13th – 19th 2025.
+Mountain Goat Kid Count 2026 dates TBC.
 A unique experience to discover the wilderness, connect with nature and contribute to Conservation.

 On this 7 day Pack Trip will you will be riding the mountain tops and your horse will bring you to places only the early pioneers have been to.